PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 Before doing this next step, make sure you have the information to connect to and authenticate with a remote data store.
 In this example we're connecting to an AWS S3 bucket, but you could also Google Cloud Storage or Azure Blob Storage.

 Run the `prefect storage create` command.
 In this case we choose the S3 option and supply the bucket name and AWS IAM access key.
-You can use the service and authentication method appropriate to your needs.
+You should use the details of a service and authentication method that you have configured.

 <div class='termy'>
 ```